lucidworks/data-quality/README.md

 * ```diff_schema``` - compares fields, types, dynamic field patterns, etc. _(com.lucidworks.dq.diff.DiffSchema)_
 * ```diff_empty_fields``` - compare population of collections _(com.lucidworks.dq.diff.DiffEmptyFieldStats)_

-## Collection Diagnosis and Maintenance:
+## Collection Diagnostics and Maintenance:
 * ```doc_count``` - Count of active documents in a collection and send to standard out / stdout _(com.lucidworks.dq.data.DocCount)_
 * ```dump_ids``` - Dump all the IDs from a collection to standard out / stdout _(com.lucidworks.dq.data.DumpIds)_
 * ```delete_by_ids``` - Delete documents by their ID, either passed on the command line, or from a file, or from standard in / stdin _(com.lucidworks.dq.data.DeleteByIds)_